-After lunch, visit the Wine Culture Museum Dinastía Vivanco in Briones, beautifully located in Rioja Alta.
-Even a short visit is worth it for any wine lover, since it is considered one of the best wine museums in the world.
-You will have dinner on your own.
+After lunch visit a third winery or the Culture of Wine Museum, Dinastía Vivanco in Briones, a unique and historic location in the Rioja Alta.
+Even a short visit is worth it for any wine lover since it is considered one of the best wine museums in the world.
+Dinner on your own.

 Meal plan: Breakfast, lunch.

-After breakfast, drive to Bilbao for approximately 1 hour and 30 minutes to visit the famous Guggenheim Museum designed by architect Frank Gehry.
+After breakfast, drive to Bilbao for approximately 1 hour and 30 minutes to visit the famous Guggenheim Museum designed by architect Frank Gehry on your own.
 This unique museum is probably one of the best modern buildings in Spain, and it represents architecture at its best.
-Then, continue to Getaria to discover Txacoli wine in Elkano winery with Jose Luis, the owner.
-Txacoli is a very interesting tart white wine produced only in the Basque Country.
-For your lunch, you be served with the fresh catch fish of the day cooked over a coal barbecue in one of the port restaurants overlooking the Atlantic Ocean.
-After lunch, continue to San Sebastian.

 Meal plan: Breakfast, lunch.